w0rldart/w0rldart.com/_posts/2019-08-23-wordpress-on-ubuntu-18.04-with-nginx.md

 Remove test database and access to it?
 [Y/n]: Y
 Reload privilege tables now?
 [Y/n]: Y
 ```
+Next, create the database, user and password for Wordpress.

 ```bash
 # Login to your database server